actualbudget/docs/docs/config/reverse-proxies.md

 ## Ngrok

-[Ngrok](https://ngrok.com/) offer a reverse proxy and a static domain fror [free](https://ngrok.com/docs/pricing-limits/free-plan-limits/).
+[Ngrok](https://ngrok.com/) offer a reverse proxy and a static domain for [free](https://ngrok.com/docs/pricing-limits/free-plan-limits/).
 To use it you'll need to create an account with them and follow the instructions on their [dashboard](https://dashboard.ngrok.com/) getting started section.
 The instructions will guide you through configuring ngrok.

 Creating an ngrok free domain is very simple, just navigate to the Domains section of the site.
 For more information, check out the [custom domain docs](https://ngrok.com/docs/guides/other-guides/how-to-set-up-a-custom-domain/).